Cetykon/Cetykon/README.md

 Built using Maven Spring for the backend and secured with Spring Security, using JWT tokens and password encryption, it leverages a MariaDB database for data storage and React.js for the frontend.

-Skills Used: JS, Java, MariaDB, SQL, Spring/SpringSecurity, React
+Skills Used: JS, Java, MariaDB, SQL, Spring, React

 <img src="https://github.com/user-attachments/assets/ed838ef7-9f3a-4cc5-a949-68c789bfde6d" width="350" />